lisa1612/Convolutional-Neural-Network-for-MNIST-/README.md

-# Convolutional Neural Network for MNIST Classification
+# Handwritten Digit Prediction using CNN

 ## 📌 Overview
 This project implements a **Convolutional Neural Network (CNN)** to classify handwritten digits from the **MNIST dataset**.
 The MNIST dataset consists of **60,000 training images** and **10,000 test images**, each representing digits from 0 to 9 in 28x28 grayscale format.
 The CNN is designed to achieve high accuracy in digit classification through deep learning techniques.